briansimiyuj/doctor-appointment-app/README.md

   2. Create a state variable to store the user data and initialize it with a dummy user data
   3. Create a state variable for editing and initialize it with false

+  #### New Update Profile Type

+    1. Create a type for doctor and patient data

 ### Profile Page